vantage-sh/docs.vantage.sh/docs/autopilot.md

 - Existing customer usage covered by credits
 - On-demand usage

 Each compute category will have a target commitment level shown with the ability to disable the category completely.
-If you disable a compute category after Autopilot has already made purchases for it, Autopilot will immediately beging listing the reserved instances for sale.
+If you disable a compute category after Autopilot has already made purchases for it, Autopilot will immediately begin listing the reserved instances for sale.

 Compute categories can be saved prior to enabling Autopilot and adjusted after enabling Autopilot as well.
 For example, you may decide initially that you do not want Autopilot to manage purchasing and selling RIs for a new service.
 After the service sees increasing usage, you may then decide to turn on Autopilot for it.